kathylangarano/tesla/README.md

 ## Introduction

-This is an [Astro](https://astro.build/) project bootstrapped with npm create astro@latest The Tesla landing page with Astro is a modern and visually appealing web page designed to showcase Tesla's electric vehicles.
+This is an [Astro](https://astro.build/) project bootstrapped with npm create astro@latest.

+The Tesla landing page with Astro is a modern and visually appealing web page designed to showcase Tesla's electric vehicles.

 In this README, you will find information about the project, how to run it, and other relevant details.